scionproto/scion/doc/ControlPlanePKI.md

 #### AS Certificate

 - __IA__: string.
-ISD and AS identifiers of the entity that signed the certificate.
+ISD and AS identifiers of the entity that signed this certificate.
+The issuer must be in the same ISD as the subject of this certificate.
 - __CertificateVersion__: 64-bit integer.
 The certificate version of the Issuer certificate.

 #### Issuer Certificate

 - __IA__: string.
-ISD and AS identifiers of the entity that signed the certificate.
-The issuer must be in the same ISD as the subject.
+ISD and AS identifiers of the issuing primary AS that signed this certificate.
+The issuer must be in the same ISD as the subject of this certificate.
-- __KeyVersion__: 64-bit integer.
-The issuing key version of the issuing AS in the TRC.
 - __TRCVersion__: 64-bit integer.
 Version of the TRC the issuer used when signing the certificate.
-Note that a certificate can still be valid and verifiable, if the issuing AS has the same issuing key in any of the active TRC versions.
-TRC updates that do not change the issuing key do not affect the validity of a certificate.
-The TRCVersion serves as a starting point in the TRC chain.
+  Note that a certificate can still be valid and verifiable even if the TRC version specified is no longer active, so long as the issuing AS still has the same issuing key in any of the active TRC versions.

 ### Example of an AS Certificate Payload